"This is the best machine learning course I've done. Worth every cent."

 This is hands-on program for people willing to put in the work to build skills with real-world impact.

-This program is for software engineers, data scientists, data engineers, data analysts, machine learning engineers, technical managers, and anyone who wants to use Machine Learning and Artificial Intelligence to solve real-world problems.
+This program is for software developers, data scientists, data engineers, data analysts, technical managers, and anyone who wants to use Artificial Intelligence and Machine Learning to solve real-world problems.

 Here are the prerequisites to succeed in the program: